Pennsylvania Online Casino

 Licenses were granted to 14 slot parlors (although not all of them opened), and for six years, this was the state of gambling in Pennsylvania.

 Then, in 2010, Pennsylvania expanded the licensing to include poker and blackjack.
-Since that time, Pennsylvania gaming revenue has exceeded $3 billion dollars each year, and 2016 was the biggest year yet.
-Twelve casinos are operating healthily in the state, and there are discussions about expanding further.
+Since that time, Pennsylvania gaming revenue has exceeded $3 billion dollars each year, and 2018 was the biggest year yet.

 So, gambling is alive, well, and a big deal in Pennsylvania!